henry-luo/mark/docs/index.md

 </script>
 ```

-*Note: /dist/mark.js has bundled mark.convert.js and mark.selector.js and all dependencies with it, and is meant to run in browser.
+*Note: /dist/mark.js has bundled mark.mutate.js, mark.convert.js and mark.selector.js and all dependencies with it, and is meant to run in browser.
 The entire script is about 13K after gzip.
 It supports latest browsers, including Chrome, Safari, Firefox, Edge.*

+*If you just want the core functional API, without the sub-modules, you can also use mark.core.js, which is only 7K after gzip.
+You can also refer to the package.json to create your own custom bundle with the sub-modules you need.*

 *If you need to support legacy browsers, like IE11, which do not have proper ES6 support, you need to use /dist/mark.es5.js.
 IE < 11 are not supported.*